top of page

 It wasn’t.
 You don’t think your way into embodiment.
 You live your way into it.
 Or you fall into it.
 Sometimes you drown.

 This part came slowly.
-The realisation that I wasn’t watching myself anymore.
+The realisation that I wasn’t watching myself as closely anymore.
 That I wasn’t hovering somewhere above, narrating, managing, correcting.
 I was just in it.
 Here.
 In the body.
 Not outside it.
 Not fighting it.
 Just here.
-The fear didn’t go away, but I stopped letting it drive.
+The fear hasn’t gone away, but I’ve stopped letting it drive.
 The panic still comes, sometimes.
 The shame still knocks.
 But I know what they are now.
 Old ghosts.
 They don’t belong at the wheel.

 I’ve stopped disappearing.
 That’s how I know something has changed.
 I don’t hand myself over so easily anymore.
 I don’t trade myself for closeness.
 I don’t lose my voice in the hope someone else will offer me theirs.